 The general continued to stare out the window.
-When war did come, Vivena would be trapped in the palace of their enemies, married to their twisted God King.
-They needed a daughter of the royal blood to reintroduce the traditional line into their monarchy.
-It was something the depraved and vainglorious people of Hallandren had long coveted, and only that specific clause in the treaty had saved Idris from their armies twenty years before.
+When war did come, Vivenna would be trapped in the palace of their enemies, married to their twisted God King.
+The Hallandren needed a daughter of the royal blood to reintroduce the traditional line into their monarchy.
+It was something the depraved and vainglorious people of the lowlands had long coveted, and only that specific clause in the treaty had saved Idris from their armies twenty years before.

-That treaty had been the first official act of Dedelin’s rein, negotiated furiously following his father’s assassination.
-Dedelin’s own weakness still frustrated him.
-How quickly he’d bowed before the whims of his enemies, the very people who had killed his father.
-And yet, the act had protected his people.
-An Idris monarch would do anything for them.
+That treaty had been the first official act of Dedalin’s rein, negotiated furiously following his father’s assassination.
+Dedalin’s own weakness still frustrated him.
+How quickly he’d bowed before the whims of his enemies, the very ones who had killed his father.
+And yet, the act had protected Idris.
+An Idris monarch would do anything for his people.

 That was one main difference between the Idris and the Hallandren.